AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 **Range:**        :: 60 feet
 **Components:**   :: V, S, M (a caterpillar cocoon) **Duration:**     :: Concentration, up to 1 hour
 When you learn this spell, choose 3 beasts whose challenge rating is equal to or less than your level to use with this spell.
-When you level up, you can replace one of these beasts with a different one.
+When you complete a Long Rest, you can replace one of these beasts with a different one.

-This spell transforms a creature that you can see within range into one of the beasts selected with this spell.
-(See the rules on Transformations in Appendix D) An unwilling creature must make a Wisdom Saving Throw to avoid the effect.
+This spell transforms a creature that you can see within range into one of the beasts selected with this spell (See the rules on Transformations in Appendix D).
+An unwilling creature must make a Wisdom Saving Throw to avoid the effect.
 The spell has no effect on a Shapechangers or a creature with 0 Hit Points.
-An unwilling target has all their game statistics, including mental ability scores, replaced by the statistics of the chosen beast.
+An unwilling target has all their game statistics, including mental Ability Scores, replaced by the statistics of the chosen beast.
 It retains its alignment and personality.
-A willing creature can also choose to gain a number of Temporary Hit Points equal to your Level.
+If the target was willing, they can gain Temporary Hit Points equal to your level.

 The transformation lasts for the duration.
 The target can choose to end the spell early when they take damage, and they can also choose to repeat the Wisdom Saving Throw at the end of each of its turns, ending the effect on a success.